by Joseph Joyce

 President Trump has complained about exchange rates, particularly those of China and Germany, insisting that their governments lower the value of their currencies to increase exports to the U.S. But the U.S. Treasury did not label either country a currency manipulator in its latest report, although they made the “watch list.”
 (How Germany manipulates the euro has yet to be demonstrated.)
 Similarly, Trump received considerable press coverage during his campaign when he attacked U.S. firms that allegedly transferred U.S. jobs abroad.
 Recently his indignation seems to have trailed off, and has been replaced by the assertion that lower corporate tax rates will serve as an incentive for U.S. firms to repatriate funds held abroad that they will spend on domestic investments—a claim with little evidence to back it up.
 The President has rarely voiced any concern about the impact of financial globalization.

-While Senator Bernie Sanders did not make international finance a focus of his campaign for the Democratic nomination for the presidency, he sharply criticized the financial sector.
+While Senator Bernie Sanders did not make international finance or working with many a non gamstop casino a focus of his campaign for the Democratic nomination for the presidency, he sharply criticized the financial sector.
 He called for the breakup of the largest financial institutions, and proposed a tax on financial transactions to finance public colleges and universities.
 Any of these actions would certainly affect capital flows.
 And Sanders expressed strong disapproval of the IMF’s programs with Greece.

 The reason for the different stances on finance by Trump and Sanders can be explained using a framework recently proposed by Professor Dani Rodrik of Harvard’s Kennedy School of Government.
 He distinguishes between the sorts of cleavages that can divide societies.
 One of these is an ethno-national/cultural cleavage, which differentiates people by nationality and/or race.
 The other is an income/social class cleavage, which distinguishes people by income class.
 The former results in right-wing populism that targets foreigners as the source of the hardships that domestic citizens experience.
 The second form of division leads to left-wing populism, which criticizes the wealthy, banks and corporations.